Maths

 - use age-appropriate mathematical vocabulary to reason effectively, and solve problems by applying their skills to a variety of problems with increasing challenge.

-- communicate, justify, argue and prove using mathematical vocabulary through discussion.
+- communicate, justify, argue and prove using mathematical vocabulary through discussion, making connections and investigating theories.

 - develop their character, including resilience, confidence and independence, so that they contribute positively to the life of the school, their local, national and international community.

-At Reedings, we have structured our curriculum using Herts ESSENTIALMaths, which is a detailed and carefully sequenced programme based on the National Curriculum.
-We use White Rose resources to supplement the main teaching points in Herts Essentials, to ensure children get thorough practise and the opporunity to apply their learning to problem solving and reasoning.
-Children have daily mathematics lessons which cover a broad and balanced mathematical curriculum including elements of number, calculation, fractions, geometry, measurement and statistics.
-Our maths lessons follow a mastery approach structure we call 'Learn, Practise, Apply' which allows lessons to introduce a new step or skill, and allows the children to learn and practise the skill before application.
+At Reedings, we use a carefully sequenced curriculum which is based on the National Curriculum.
+Teachers use the nationally renowned White Rose resources to ensure children receive daily practise and the opportunity to apply their learning to problem solving and reasoning.
+Our maths lessons follow a mastery approach structure which allows lessons to introduce a new step or skill, and ensures the children learn and practise the skill before application to real-world problems.

 It is expected that the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly should be challenged by being offered rich and sophisticated problems rather than moving on to the next step too quickly.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice or support, before moving on.